wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.3.12 =
+* Security fix for XSS vulnerability.
+Thanks to Ole Aass (@oleaass) for finding and disclosing this vulnerability to the iThemes Security team.

 = 4.3.11 =
 * Low Severity Security Fix - Lack of access control patched - Sucuri (reported 19Aug2014)